wWrongName/TODOLIST/README.md

 # TODOLIST
-An example of creating REST API and using AJAX requests
+An example of creating REST API and using AJAX's requests